bnbalint/snack-daddy-core-java/docs/endpoints.md

     ]
   ```
 - Possible Errors
-  - 415 → JSON body was unable to be parsed into the required Team format
+  - 415 → JSON body was unable to be parsed into the required list of Snack format
+  - 400 → database conflict when saving